 Data availability Indicate where provided: section/submission form N/A For newly created and reused datasets, the manuscript includes a data availability statement that provides details for access (or notes restrictions on access).
-See "Methods" section for availability of data generated in this study and public data utilized in this study.
+Indicated in the data availability section.
 When newly created datasets are publicly available, provide accession number in repository OR DOI and licensing details where available.
+We are in the process of uploading the data (DOI: 10.6084/m9.figshare.20409858).

-See "Methods" section for database and accession number for newly created data generated in this study.
-If reused data is publicly available provide accession number in repository OR DOI, OR URL, OR citation.
-See "Methods" section for citations regarding publicly available data used in this study.
+provide accession number in repository OR DOI, OR URL, OR citation.
+If reused data is publicly available OR DOI, OR URL, OR citation. provide accession number in repository OR DOI, OR URL, OR citation.

 Code availability Indicate where provided: section/figure legend N/A For any computer code/software/mathematical algorithms essential for replicating the main findings of the study, whether newly generated or re-used, the manuscript includes a data availability statement that provides details for access or notes restrictions.
-See "Methods" section for citations regarding software and code utilized in this study.
+Indicated in the data availability section.
 Where newly generated code is publicly available, provide accession number in repository, OR DOI OR URL and licensing details where available.
 State any restrictions on code availability or accessibility.
-N/A If reused code is publicly available provide accession number in repository OR DOI OR URL, OR citation.
+We are in the process of uploading the data (DOI: 10.6084/m9.figshare.20409858).
+If reused code is publicly available provide accession number in repository OR DOI OR URL, OR citation.
 N/A